SMARTS: Small and Medium Aperture Research Telescope System

 time for any additional standards required must be included in the request.

-1.5m + RCSpec (service): Service observing will
+1.5m + RCSpec (service): Service observing of up to 1/2 the nights

 will be supported.
 A very limited range of grating choices is

-gratings cannot be changed during the night.
+available, since gratings cannot be changed during the night.

-Gratings 13, 26, 47 and 56 will certainly be supported - other gratings
+Gratings 47 and 26 will certainly be supported - other gratings

 cannot be guaranteed.
 Please specify request as hours per night

 and number of nights.
+Note that this instrument/mode will have VERY

-1.5m + 2K IR camera (service):
+1.5m + 2K IR camera (service ONLY):

 Instrument Descriptions